JuanCarcedo/Flash-Cards/README.md

 # Flash Cards Spanish-English
 This program may help you in your path to learn spanish.
 Note that your user will be used to save your already-known words and the ones to be learnt.

+Version Updates:
++ v2 -- 2022/11/01 - Redesign all.

 ## Instructions
 - Create a Fork of the repository (you can access all projects).